TongDucThanhNam/flutter_dice/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
+[//]: # (Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+You may also link to more resources.)

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/TongDucThanhNam/flutter_dice?tab=readme-ov-file)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>